modenaxe/msk-STAPLE/bone_datasets/JIA_ANKLE_MRI/README.md

 # Data
-These bone geometries are named `P2` in the repeatability study of Montefiori et al. (2019).
+These bone geometries are taken from the model named `P1_m12.osim` in the publication of Montefiori et al. (2019).
 The bone geometries are available as supplementary materials.

 The reference publication is: